 What We Are Doing About COVID-19

-All of us at Kelly’s Four Plus send sincere hopes that you are well and adapting to the rapidly changing coronavirus circumstances with the appropriate steps and a strong spirit.
-Our family and team members are all well - and although we Kellys have no reason to self-quarantine, we have severely restricted our movements and social interactions.
+All of us at Kelly’s Four Plus send sincere hopes that you are well and have adapted to the continuing coronavirus challenges with the appropriate steps and a strong spirit.
+Our family and team members are all well, we are all vaccinated, and we continue to exercise great care in our social interactions.

 Still Baking and Still Shipping

-We’ve been very busy.
-Our business operations are continuing as normal, although at a higher volume of activity.
-However, we have instituted a policy of "no non-essential personnel on premise".
-And we are practicing "social distancing" when interacting with people who come to our facility for shipping or receiving and limiting their access to a dedicated bay that is separate from our warehouse, kitchen, and office.
+Our business operations have continued as normal, although at a higher volume of activity.
+Thank you!
+We are practicing "social distancing" amongst our team and when interacting with people who come to our facility for shipping or receiving.
+These visitors are limited in their access to a dedicated bay that is separate from our warehouse, kitchen, and office.

-We are closely following developments, paying particular attention to information from the Food and Drug Administration (FDA) as well as the Centers for Disease Control (CDC) for general guidance or any special matters directly relating to food manufacturing or distribution.
+We continue to follow developments closely, paying particular attention to information from the Food and Drug Administration (FDA) as well as the Centers for Disease Control (CDC) for general guidance or any special matters directly relating to food manufacturing or distribution.

 Food Safety and Personal Hygiene